abhidya/nano-dlna/tasks/video_projector_refactoring.md

 4. Show assignment history and analytics
 5. Fix all API path issues to handle trailing slashes correctly

+## Renderer Service Implementation

+To address these goals, we've implemented a new Renderer Service with the following components:

+### 1. Sender Abstraction

+The Renderer Service introduces the concept of "Senders" - adapters for different display technologies:

+- `Sender` (abstract base class): Defines the interface for all senders
+- `DLNASender`: Handles DLNA device output
+- `AirPlaySender`: Handles AirPlay screen mirroring
+- `DirectSender`: Handles local display output

+Each sender implements the following interface:
+- `connect(target_id)`: Connect to the target device/display
+- `disconnect()`: Disconnect from the target device/display
+- `send_content(content_url)`: Send content to the target device/display
+- `is_connected()`: Check if still connected to target device/display
+- `get_status()`: Get current status information

+### 2. Scene Management

+The Renderer Service introduces the concept of "Scenes" - configurations for content to be displayed:

+- Each scene has a `template` (the content URL or file path)
+- Each scene has optional `data` (parameters for the template)
+- Scenes can be defined in a configuration file

+### 3. Projector Configuration

+The Renderer Service introduces the concept of "Projectors" - configurations for display targets:

+- Each projector has a `sender` type (e.g., "dlna", "airplay", "direct")
+- Each projector has a `target_name` for the sender to connect to
+- Optional fallback configurations can be defined

+### 4. API Endpoints

+The Renderer Service provides the following API endpoints:

+- `POST /renderer/start`: Start a renderer for a scene on a projector
+- `POST /renderer/stop`: Stop a renderer for a projector
+- `GET /renderer/status`: Get status information for renderers
+- `GET /renderer/list`: List all active renderers

+### 5. Health Monitoring

+The Renderer Service includes a health monitoring system:

+- Background thread checks health of active renderers periodically
+- Detects disconnections and other issues
+- Can be extended to implement automatic recovery

+## Implementation Status

+The Renderer Service implementation includes:

+- [x] Sender abstraction with implementations for DLNA, AirPlay, and Direct display
+- [x] Configuration file-based scene and projector management
+- [x] API endpoints for renderer control
+- [x] Basic health monitoring
+- [x] Unit tests for the Renderer Service
+- [x] AppleScript for AirPlay screen mirroring
+- [x] Integration with the existing FastAPI backend

+## Migration Plan

+To fully integrate the Renderer Service into the dashboard, the following steps are planned:

+1. Create a frontend page for managing scenes and projectors
+2. Update the frontend to use the new Renderer Service API
+3. Migrate existing functionality to use the Renderer Service
+4. Update documentation for the new approach

+## Benefits of the New Approach

+The new Renderer Service approach provides several benefits:

+1. **Modularity**: Each display technology is encapsulated in its own Sender implementation
+2. **Extensibility**: New display technologies can be added by implementing new Senders
+3. **Centralization**: All renderer management is handled by a single service
+4. **Reliability**: Health monitoring and error recovery improve reliability
+5. **Flexibility**: Scene and projector configurations allow for more complex setups

+## Future Work

+While the initial implementation addresses the core requirements, several enhancements are planned:

+1. **Browser-based Renderer**: Implement ChromeDriver-based renderer for web content
+2. **Renderer Process Management**: Improve lifecycle management for renderer processes
+3. **Event System**: Implement a WebSocket-based event system for real-time status updates
+4. **Advanced Scheduling**: Add time-based scheduling for scenes
+5. **Scene Templates**: Support more complex scene templates with dynamic content
+6. **Logging and Metrics**: Add comprehensive logging and metrics for monitoring

 ## Implementation Plan

 ### Phase 1: Core Data Model (2 days)